tcat-tamu/sda-site/README.md

 The [Apache HTTP Server][] (version 2.4) with `mod_ssl` and `mod_proxy_http` enabled will satisfy both of these requirements.
 Other HTTP servers like [Nginx][] could also be used with the proper configuration.

-For more information about the Java REST API server, please refer to its documentation.
+For more information about the Java REST API service, please refer to its documentation.

 ### Deployment